 ADVANCED EXPOSITORY WRITING CLASS

 Form VI boys take an Advanced Expository Writing class in which they write essays that prepare them for college application requirements.
-For more than 10 years, this mandatory course was taught by former Headmaster Stephen M. Clement, III, who took on the task after its originator, former Head of Upper School Kolia O’Connor, became head of Sewicky Academy.
-For the 2016-17 school year, the class will be taught by Head of Upper School James Reynolds.
+The class is taught by Head of Upper School Gene Campbell.

-As far as the nuts and bolts of the class are concerned, the boys will write three essays, all of which might be submitted to colleges.
-Two of the essays they write will be based on the choices given to them on the Common Application for colleges and universities.
-For their third and final essay, they will be encouraged to choose from the supplemental topics offered by an actual college they are interested in attending.
+The boys write three essays, all of which might be submitted to colleges.
+Two of the essays are based on the choices given to them on the Common Application for colleges and universities.
+For their third and final essay, they are encouraged to choose from the supplemental topics offered by an actual college they are interested in attending.